Maybe He'll Know

-"Maybe He'll Know" is the fifth and final single from American singer Cyndi Lauper's album, True Colors, released only in Europe in 1987.
+"Maybe He'll Know" is a song by American singer Cyndi Lauper from her 1986 album, True Colors.
+It served as the fifth and final single of the album, released only in Europe in 1987.
 It is a remake of a song that Lauper recorded with her former band, Blue Angel.
-The two versions are slightly different lyrically in a few lines.
+It appeared on their 1980 self-titled album The two versions are slightly different lyrically in a few lines.
 Billy Joel joins Lauper in 'doo wop' style back-up vocal duties.

 The Blue Angel version of the song appears in the 1999 film 200 Cigarettes after a quarter when Kate Hudson's character is in the restaurant's restroom composing herself.
 A remix of "Maybe He'll Know"—presumably created with the intention of single release in the U.S.—surfaced as the B-side to Lauper's "I Drove All Night".

+The single received radio adds in France in September 1987.